.NET

 Include context properties

-You can configure the target to include your own custom values when forwarding logs to Logz.io.
+Configure the target to include custom values when forwarding logs to Logz.io.
 For example:

 <nlog>